Public contract parking is available: Call 612-659-6902

 Subpart B. Restricted Parking Areas: Several areas on campus are designated/signed as restricted parking areas such as No Parking, Fire Lane or Handicapped Parking.
 Vehicles parked in restricted areas may be ticketed and towed without notification.

-- Parking fees can be paid in advance at the campus bookstore, e-commerce or online at www.mctccampuscard.com, the parking fee is $2.50 per day instead of the $5.00 per entrance standard fee.
+- Parking fees can be paid in advance at the Minneapolis College Store or online by visiting the Campus Card webpage, the parking fee is \$2.50 per day instead of the \$5.00 per entrance standard fee.
 Access cards are "debit" cards that are electronically readable at all entrance lanes.
-Account information can be maintained at www.mctccampuscard.com or at the e-commerce store (cStore) if you suspect a mechanical or human error on your account balance.
+Account information can be maintained at by visiting the Campus Card webpage or at the Campus Card office if you suspect a mechanical or human error on your account balance.

 - Buy (or add value to) your parking access card online.